bitrise-io/devcenter/_articles/en/team-management/teams-plan-faq.md

 ---
 tag: []
-title: Teams plan trial FAQ
+title: Teams plan FAQ
 redirect_from:
 - "/teams-plan-trial-faq/"
 summary: As part of our efforts to introduce a credit-based model, we’re now offering a trial on our upcoming Teams plan.
 Here’s everything you need to know about it!

 ---
-As part of our efforts to introduce a credit-based model, we’re now offering a trial on our upcoming Teams plan.
+As part of our efforts to introduce a credit-based model, we’re now offering our new Teams plan.
+You can sign up for a free trial, or subscribe to the full plan.
 Here’s everything you need to know about it!

-## When will my trial end?
+## If I sign up for a trial, when will it end?

-As of now, Teams plan trials are indefinite, there’s no determined timeframe.
+As of now, Teams plan trials are indefinite, there’s no time limit on using it.
 You can use the Teams plan trial as long as you have credits.

-## When can I sign up for the full Teams plan?
+## Can I sign up for the full Teams plan?

-The full, paid version of the Teams plan is still a work in progress.
-You can [register your interest](https://survey.alchemer.eu/s3/90327895/Teams-plan-demand-survey), and we’ll let you know once we have more news.
+Yes, if you are the **owner** of a Teams account.
+To do so:

+1. Go to the [**Account settings**](https://app.bitrise.io/me/profile#/overview) page.
+2. Click **Switch profile.**
+3. Select the Teams account.
+This will take you to the overview page where you can see your available credits.
+4. Click the **Subscribe to the Teams plan** button.
+5. Choose your credit tier.
+6. Click **Checkout**.

+After that, you'll need to provide payment details.
+Once the first payment is authorized, your subscription starts immediately.

-## What features will the Teams plan have?
+## What features does the Teams plan have?

 The benefits of the Teams plan include: